borh/papers/register-database-model.md

 shorttitle: Metadata in the BCCWJ
 author: Bor Hodošček
 email: bor.hodoscek@gmail.com
-author-comment: This research was financially supported by JSPS Foreign Post-Doc Fellowship grant (\#P13303).
 author-affiliation: National Institute for Japanese Language and Linguistics
+author-comment: A previous version of this paper was presented at the ......
 date: \today
 abstract: |
-  This study proposes to evaluate the discriminatory power of the metadata contained within the Balanced Corpus of Contemporary Written Japanese (BCCWJ) for the modeling of linguistic variation (register).
+  This study proposes to evaluate the discriminatory power of the metadata contained within the Balanced Corpus of Contemporary Written Japanese (BCCWJ) for the modeling of linguistic variation, or _register_.
   The available metadata is analyzed into several categories thought to influence register (NDC category hierarchy, gender, topic, media, etc.), which are then used to partition the documents within the corpus along different category groupings.
   The resulting similarity scores between the linguistic features of the category groupings reveal the relationships between--as well as the constraints and gaps within--the metadata, which is essential information for the reliable measurement of differences in register.